pblaney/mgp1000/README.md

 ### Installing Git LFS
 In an effort to containerize the pipeline further, all the necessary reference files and Singularity container images are stored in the GitHub repository using their complementary [Large File Storage (LFS)](https://git-lfs.github.com) extension.
 This requires a simple installation of the binary executible file at a location on your `$PATH`.
 The extension pairs seemlessly with Git to download all files while cloning the repository.

-**NOTE: Many HPC environments may already have this dependency installed, if so this section can be skipped.**
+**NOTE: Many HPC environments may already have this dependency installed, if so users only need to run the last two code blocks.**

 If required, a `make` command will complete the installation of Linux AMD64 binary executible git-lfs file (v3.0.2).
 Other binary files available [here](https://github.com/git-lfs/git-lfs/releases)